thashon20/myappsample/README.md

-#MyApp
+#myApp
 this is my app